Sereg20/Task_Center/S4HANA_config/1 Trust Config/README.md

 - icm/HTTPS/verify_client - 1
 - login/certificate_mapping_rulebased - 1
 - icm/trusted_reverse_proxy_0 - SUBJECT="\<Subject from your system certificate\>", ISSUER="\<Issuer from your system certificate\>"
-Example: icm/trusted_reverse_proxy_0 - SUBJECT="CN=us4.leverx.local, OU=Connectivity, O=SAP, C=DE", ISSUER="CN=us4.leverx.local, OU=Connectivity, O=SAP, C=DE"
+*Example:* icm/trusted_reverse_proxy_0 - SUBJECT="CN=us4.leverx.local, OU=Connectivity, O=SAP, C=DE", ISSUER="CN=us4.leverx.local, OU=Connectivity, O=SAP, C=DE"
-Note: In case you have more than one SAP Cloud Connector connected to the same backend system increase the last number of the parameter by 1 for each SAP Cloud Connector (Example: icm/trusted_reverse_proxy_1, etc.)
+*Note:* In case you have more than one SAP Cloud Connector connected to the same backend system increase the last number of the parameter by 1 for each SAP Cloud Connector (Example: icm/trusted_reverse_proxy_1, etc.)

 ![Parameters](./Images/3.5.1.png "Parameters")

 6. Click **Exit** button.
 Save your changes
 7. Click **Save** button
-8. Restart your backend system in order to apply all Parameters you've just created
+8. Restart your backend system in order to apply all Parameters you've just created **(TBC)!!!**

-As a result all required parameters for the DEFAULT profile are created and applied
+As a result, all required parameters for the DEFAULT profile are created and applied

-Proceed to the next step: [2 Mapping with your On-Premise system](https://github.com/Sereg20/Task_Center/blob/master/SCC_config/2%20Mapping/README.md)
+Proceed to the next step: [2 Task Center Config](https:)